 Very early mobile radar receiver type RM1, handmade at Bawdsey in 1937 or 1938

-Very early mobile radar receiver type RM1, hand-made at Bawdsey in 1937 or 1938.
+Very early mobile radar receiver type RM1, hand-made at Bawdsey in 1937 or 1938, probably early in 1937 around the same time as the type TF3.
 This mobile radar receiver is one of - if not the - earliest radar receiver in the Science Museum collections.
 It was described by then Science Museum curator GRM Garratt as "comparatively small but somewhat roughly made."

 The design of this receiver was commenced in November 1936 by Mr Dewhurst’s team at the Air Ministry’s experimental station at Orfordness in order to meet an Army requirement in the first instance for a mobile radar station.
 Following upon the team leader’s initial overall conception, development under his direction proceeded during the spring of 1937 at Bawdsey Research Station; Messrs Willis, Eastwood and Hanbury Brown being respectively responsible for the circuit, phasing and height-curve aspects of the receiver.
 Field trials were held at Dunkirk during the late summer of 1937.